tsahara/r7rs/content/basic.md

 that a tail context is always determined with respect to a particular lambda expression.

-\begin{itemize}
-\item The last expression within the body of a lambda expression, shown as \hyper{tail expression} below, occurs in a tail context.
+- The last expression within the body of a lambda expression, shown as \hyper{tail expression} below, occurs in a tail context.
   The same is true of all the bodies of ``case-lambda`` expressions.
 \begin{grammar}